mathebuddy/mathebuddy-simulator/README.md

 You now need to clone three _mathe:buddy_ repositories.
 Replace `YOUR_FAVORITE_DIRECTORY` by a local directory on your disk.

+> TIP: use [GitHub Desktop](https://desktop.github.com) to clone the repositories (refer to the end of this document).

 ```
 cd YOUR_FAVORITE_DIRECTORY
 git clone https://github.com/mathebuddy/mathebuddy-simulator.git